Adoption in Health Care – The

 hospitals: lessons for the Portuguese model.

-Portuguese Government announced the launching of
+the Portuguese Government announced the launching of

 public-private partnerships (PPPs) to build